 The Tea: Reminiscent of a past era and conjuring up images of soldiers bringing these chairs home from the Orient for their loved ones give the Papasan Chairs added romance.

-The Papasan Chair is a cozy nest-like one to relax on, read through notes, or watch a favorite series as you unwind after hectic studying.
+This Milliard faux fur chair is cozy nest-like one to relax on, read through notes, or watch a favorite series as you unwind after hectic studying.
 Even catch a quick nap in between lectures.

 The circular frame gives it the moon-chair name, and, as it's comfortable, it is also a nest chair.
 Originally from Japan and the Philippines, soldiers brought this wicker nest to the Americas after World War II.